Nicotine Gum: The Ultimate Tool for a Smoke-Free Life

 Summing It Up

-Some alternatives that we would certainly recommend are the Nicotine Patch and vapor cigarettes.
+These products shouldn’t be used longer than 12 weeks or so, which can be difficult for some as they may become addicted to the gum.
+Some alternatives that we would certainly recommend are patches and vapor cigarettes.
 These are the nicotine replacement therapy products with the least risk and the highest success rate.
 Good luck!